The-Art-of-Hacking/h4cker/recon/intro_to_nuclei.md

 ## Introduction

-Nuclei is an open-source, fast, and customizable vulnerability scanner developed by ProjectDiscovery.
+[Nuclei](https://github.com/projectdiscovery/nuclei) is an open-source, fast, and customizable vulnerability scanner developed by [ProjectDiscovery](https://github.com/projectdiscovery/).
 It is designed to send requests across targets based on predefined templates, enabling efficient and accurate vulnerability detection with minimal false positives.
-Nuclei supports scanning for various protocols, including TCP, DNS, HTTP, SSL, File, Whois, and Websocket[2].
+[Nuclei](https://github.com/projectdiscovery/nuclei) supports scanning for various protocols, including TCP, DNS, HTTP, SSL, File, Whois, and Websocket.

-## Key Features
+## Some of the Key Features

 1. Template-based scanning: Nuclei uses YAML-based templates to define scanning logic, making it highly extensible and customizable.